Neloy-Barman/Blender-Artworks/Add-Ons Script Files/External_Addons.md

 #### Snapping and Grids
 * Enabling this will create the object in that place.
 * Go to particular place and press **Ctrl**.
 It will show **Static Dots** and we can draw from there.
 * Enabling **Static grids** will show grids.
 The grid is generated based on the center of the shape.
 We can also change the size of the grid distance.
+* To use static dots, the view must be in the **Object** mode.
+Then press **Ctrl** to get the dots.

 * Find the complete beginner tutorial guide to **BoxCutter** [here](https://youtu.be/3zLBmHVXpsk?si=24hZ6p0fefC5_by9).